 SGC organized its employees into 10 operating teams tasked with taking ownership of the Balanced Scorecard elements relevant to their operational area.
 Teams defined what should be measured in their area, and team managers connected with one another regularly to ensure that area efforts complemented and reinforced each other.

 While clear strategic goals and a cross-functional team structure ensured organizational co-ordination and support, the Bonus Scorecard encouraged individual employees to align their efforts with the overall corporate goals by tying compensation into the achievement of those goals.
 Employees in each organizational area were rewarded with one of three compensation levels according to how well they had met the goals for their area.
-For instance, those in customer service were expected to measurably contribute to specific departmental targets for loading cycle times, customer satisfaction rates and the percentage of shipments that were shipped within specification.
+For instance, those in customer service were expected to measurably contributions to specific departmental targets for loading cycle times, customer satisfaction rates and the percentage of shipments that were shipped within specifications.
 Support for the company’s core values and the employee’s commitment to innovation and learning were also taken into account.

-In the six years since implementing the Balanced Scorecard approach, SGC achieved outstanding results.
+In the six years since implementing the Balanced Scorecard approach, SGC has achieved outstanding results.
 Employees have risen to the challenge, with all major work units reporting the highest measurable levels of adherence to the company’s core values of safety, attitude, teamwork, productivity and quality.

 Most impressively, the company has surged ahead as a competitive supplier.
 Before the company implemented the Scorecard, they supplied none of the not-from-concentrate orange juice to the private label market, and ranked last among suppliers.
 In the years following Scorecard implementation, SGC grew this area of their business, eventually supplying 60 percent of the private label market and becoming the acknowledged leader among bulk not-from-concentrate suppliers.
 At the same time, the costs per pound for their juice product have declined steadily from the first year they implemented the Scorecard.
 The company is now the lowest-cost supplier of not-from-concentrate orange juice in the industry.